Aameer/amazon_deals_api/README.md

 amazon_deals_api
 ================

-The project is a working model of an API which can get deals from amazon (including the lightening deals) Requirements
+The project is a working model of an API which can get deals from amazon ( both Gold box deals and Lightening deals) Requirements
 ------------
 * python 2.7.4